9 Top Shampoos for Hair Loss: My 2023 Review

 I hear this question a lot.
 Why does hair loss happen, and what can you do about it?

-Well, as doctor and dermatologist Suneel Chilukuri explains, shedding strands is actually a normal process, as hair enters the resting phase (telogen phase) of the hair growth cycle.
+Well, as doctor and board certified dermatologist Suneel Chilukuri explains, hair fall is a normal process, as hair enters the resting phase (telogen phase) of the hair growth cycle.

 “At any one time, approximately 10% of the hair is in this resting phase.
 It’s normal to lose approximately 100 hairs per day.”